Fear and Loathing in Las Vegas (film): Plot

-In 1971, Raoul Duke and Dr. Gonzo speed across the Nevada desert.
+In 1971, Raoul Duke and Dr. Gonzo speed across the Mojave Desert.
 Duke, under the influence of mescaline, complains of a swarm of giant bats, and inventories their drug stash.
 They pick up a young hitchhiker and explain their mission: Duke has been assigned by a magazine to cover the Mint 400 motorcycle race in Las Vegas.
 They bought excessive drugs for the trip, and rented a red Chevrolet Impala convertible.
 The hitchhiker flees on foot at their behavior.

-Trying to reach Vegas before the hitchhiker can go to the police, Gonzo gives Duke part of a sheet of Sunshine Acid, then informs him that there is little chance of making it before the drug kicks in.
-By the time they reach the strip, Duke is in the full throes of his trip and barely makes it through the hotel check-in, hallucinating that the clerk is a moray eel and that his fellow bar patrons are orgiastic lizards.
+Trying to reach Vegas before the hitchhiker can go to the police, Gonzo gives Duke part of a sheet of "Sunshine Acid" (ultra-purified LSD), then informs him that there is little chance of making it before the drug kicks in.
+By the time they reach the strip, Duke is in the full throes of his trip and barely makes it through the hotel check-in, hallucinating that the clerk is a moray eel and that his fellow bar patrons are draconian lizards.

 The next day, Duke arrives at the race and heads out with his photographer, Lacerda.
 Duke becomes irrational and believes that they are in the middle of a battlefield, so he fires Lacerda and returns to the hotel.
 After consuming more mescaline, as well as huffing diethyl ether, Duke and Gonzo arrive at the Bazooko Circus casino but leave shortly afterwards, the chaotic atmosphere frightening Gonzo.
 Back in the hotel room, Duke leaves Gonzo unattended, and tries his luck at Big Six.

 When Duke returns he finds that Gonzo, high on LSD, has trashed the room, and is in the bathtub clothed, attempting to pull the tape player in with him as he wants to hear the song better.
 He pleads with Duke to throw the machine into the water when the song "White Rabbit" peaks.
 Duke agrees, but instead throws a grapefruit at Gonzo's head before running outside and locking Gonzo in the bathroom.
-Duke attempts to type his reminisces on hippie culture, and flashes back to San Francisco where a hippie licks spilled LSD off his sleeve.
+Duke attempts to type his reminiscences on hippie culture, and flashes back to San Francisco, 1965, where a hippie licks spilled LSD off his sleeve.

 The next morning, Duke awakens to an exorbitant room service bill and no sign of Gonzo (who has returned to Los Angeles while Duke slept), and attempts to leave town.
 As he nears Baker, California, a patrolman stops him for speeding, and advises him to sleep at a nearby rest stop.
 Duke instead heads to a payphone and calls Gonzo, learning that he has a suite in his name at the Flamingo Las Vegas so he can cover a district attorney's convention on narcotics.
 Duke checks into his suite, only to be met by an LSD-tripping Gonzo and a young girl called Lucy, who Gonzo explains has come to Las Vegas to meet Barbra Streisand, and that this was her first LSD trip.
 Duke convinces Gonzo to ditch Lucy in another hotel before her trip wears off.